 It is important to look at both net growth and percent growth when looking at projections.
 Generally, industries or occupations with small employment will have higher growth rates than those with larger employment, but these industries may only add a few employees over the projection period.
-When examining occupational projections, it is important to look at both replacement and growth openings.
-Even if an occupation is in decline, it still may have openings to replace workers who leave the profession for various reasons.
+When examining occupational projections, it is important to look at all types of job openings, which include growth, exits, and transfers.
+Even if an occupation is in decline, it still may have openings to replace workers who leave the profession due to changing jobs or due to a person retiring or leaving the workforce for some other reason.